v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   The intent of this setting is to protect end users from apps with access to phishing scams, exploit-hosting sites, and malicious content on the Internet.
 It also prevents third-party browsers from connecting to dangerous sites.

   - **Not configured** - Disable this feature.
 Users and apps aren't blocked from connecting to dangerous domains.
-Administrators can't see this activity in Windows Defender Security Center.
+Administrators can't see this activity in Microsoft Defender Security Center.
   - **Enable** -  Turn on network protection, and block users and apps from connecting to dangerous domains.
-Administrators can see this activity in Windows Defender Security Center.
+Administrators can see this activity in Microsoft Defender Security Center.
   - **Audit only**: - Users and apps aren't blocked from connecting to dangerous domains.
-Administrators can see this activity in Windows Defender Security Center.
+Administrators can see this activity in Microsoft Defender Security Center.

 ### Exploit protection

 - **Upload XML**
   **Default**: *Not configured*